diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 #### create a Path

-`Path` is the main object to use, and it provides the method that make life easier.
+<span style="color:gold">`Path`</span> is the main object to use, and it provides many methods streamline file operations.

 ```python
 from pathlib import Path